 This cold-water dive site was hailed by Jacques Cousteau as one of the best in the world.
 Although it doesn’t offer the surreally neon-bright corals, anemones and fish of, say, dives in the Caribbean, there’s still a huge amount of marine biodiversity to observe.

-Mosaic moray eels wriggle like weird finned cucumbers out of their holes in sea caves, sting rays glide over swaying oceanbed forests of sea kelp, and gorgonian fans spread their vein-like corals from underwater archways.
-Nudibranches add sudden jewel-like splashes, as do the schools of pink maomao.
+Mosaic moray eels wriggle like weird finned cucumbers out of their holes in sea caves, stingrays glide over swaying oceanbed forests of sea kelp, and gorgonian fans spread their vein-like corals from underwater archways.
+Nudibranchs add sudden jewel-like splashes, as do the schools of pink maomao.

 Where and how to see New Zealand’s birdlife by Lucy

 New Zealand's island wildlife sanctuaries